 If you suspect you have an allergy to something but cannot place what is triggering your symptoms, allergy testing can help you determine the specific indoor and outdoor factors that you are sensitive to.
 At Metro Dermatology, we provide and read patch testing to help patients find the source of their allergies.

-Metro Dermatology has convenient locations in Bronx, Elmhurst, and Flushing, New York and Englewood, New Jersey.
+Metro Dermatology has convenient locations in Bronx, Elmhurst, and Flushing, New York and Fort Lee, New Jersey.
 Contact us today to schedule a consultation.

 What is Patch Testing?

 Unlike skin prick or injection allergy testing, patch testing is completely non-invasive.
 While other methods of testing expose your skin to allergens and have immediate results, patch testing is more thorough.

 In order to determine whether specific allergens are causing allergic contact dermatitis, the allergens are applied to a patch and placed on the skin.
 Anywhere from 20-30 extracts of allergen substances can be applied to one patch.